 In celebration of its 40th Anniversary, the Hirshhorn Museum and Sculpture Garden is undertaking a complete renovation and reinstallation of its third-floor “outer-ring” galleries.
-When these spaces re-open to the public in October 2014, they will feature state-of-the-art, energy-efficient lighting; new hard floors; and a restoration of the walls and ceiling to architect Gordon Bunshaft’s original, spacious design.
+When these spaces re-open to the public in October 2014, they will feature energy-efficient lighting; new hard floors; and a restoration of the walls and ceiling to architect Gordon Bunshaft’s original, spacious design.